andrewchilds/overcast/README.md

 ```
   overcast pull [instance|cluster|all] [source] [dest]
-    Pull a file or directory from an instance or cluster using scp by default, or rsync if
+    Pull a file or directory from an instance or cluster using scp by default,
-    the --rsync flag is used.
-Source is absolute or relative to the home directory,
+    or using rsync if the --rsync flag is used.
+Source is absolute or relative
-    destination can be absolute or relative to the .overcast/files directory.
+    to the home directory.
+Destination can be absolute or relative to the

-    Any reference to {instance} in the destination will be replaced with the instance name.
+    .overcast/files directory.
+Any reference to {instance} in the destination
+    will be replaced with the instance name.

       Option         | Default
       --rsync        | false